 1981 advertisement for the European export market with a humorous take on the advanced robot technology used to build the car.

 LC8 was different enough from ADO88 that all the vehicle testing had to be redone.

 Marketing the Metro

 Following Britain’s entrance into the common market, the Metro was designed to rival the Ford Fiesta, Renault 5, Fiat 127 and Volkswagen Polo.
 The hatchback’s newly designed body shell was the most spacious of all its competitors, with the addition of a split 60/40 rear seat; and was key to its overall success

 With the commissioning of an advertising campaign led by The Leo Burnett advertising agency the strapline for Metro “A British car to beat the world” was presented.
 Much of the marketing revolved around patriotism and supporting the British brand over “foreign invaders”.
 This was an attempt to combat increasing bad press regarding job losses and factory closures.
 By 1981 Metro had become one of the bestselling mini cars in the UK.
-Its successful ad campaign also led to the idea to launch the Metro with nautical theme on cruise liner MS Vistafjord.
+Its successful ad campaign complemented the nautical theme of the dealer and fleet launch on, held on cruise liner MS Vistafjord.

 1980 Austin Metro colour and trim guide.
 Colours ranged from Applejack to Emberglow as well as metallic options such as Peridot and Silver Birch.
 The interior trim options included vinyl, marle fabric or even velour.
 These options were only available in certain colour combinations, helpfully explained by the chart on the back of the guide.

 With changes to the A-Series engine, the Metro embodied good fuel economy and reduced service needs.
 More space, folding seats and quality interiors would allow people to downsize their vehicle whilst still having some benefits of larger cars.
 Prices ranged from £3,095 – £4,296 dependent on the model specifications.